'Armed and dangerous': Manhunt underway for college senior linked to 2 deaths

 Police closed nearby Osbornedale State Park for a search.

-According to police, Manfredonia had an acquaintance in the area by the name of Nicholas Eisele.
-As police investigated, 23-year-old Eisele was found dead in a home on Rosevelt Avenue.
+According to police, they determined that Manfredonia had an acquaintance in the area by the name of Nicholas Eisele.
+As police investigated, Eisele, 23, was found dead in a home on Roosevelt Avenue.

-Manfredonia reportedly left in a black VW Jetta with CT plates AU 78524 in connection with the case.
-The car had a bumper sticker on the car that said, "In Tribute to Newtown Victim #26."

-Connecticut State Police reported Monday morning that a second person was believed to have been in the Derby home.
-Police said they were drafting a Silver Alert when they were called by police in Patterson, New Jersey.
-Connecticut The abduction victim identified Manfredonia as their captor.
+Another tenant in the home said he heard arguing around 5:30 a.m.

-The car believed to be driven by the Manfredonia was located in Knowlton Township, New Jersey near the Pennsylvania border.
+The car believed to be driven by the Manfredonia was located about an hour away from Paterson in Knowlton Township, New Jersey near the Pennsylvania border.

-New Jersey and Pennsylvania law enforcement agencies are actively searching for the suspect.

-Newtown police said in a Facebook post, that they had stepped up patrols due to the suspect's ties to the town.

 Police said Manfredonia used a different form of transportation and traveled to East Stroudsburg, Pennsylvania, where he was last seen according to the FBI.
 Pennsylvania law enforcement agencies are actively looking for the suspect.